USDA-FSA/fsa-design-system/guides/accessibility/headings.md

   <p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nam sit amet auctor lectus.
 Curabitur non est nibh.
 Suspendisse vehicula fermentum quam.
 Donec lobortis diam a ligula faucibus mattis.</p>
 </div>

-> This section has several issues.
+> **Fails:** This section has several issues.
 The first sub category has a lower value than the main category.
 The second sub category has skipped a heading level which while is better, this can cause confusion as its not clear if this category is the sub category of `Category` or `Sub category 1`